ErikBjare/KnowTree/README.md

 I've made some basic searches, nothing found.
 But more extensive searching would be in order.

-Update: Turns out [Nikita Voloboev](https://github.com/nikitavoloboev), [who's mindmap repo I've found before](https://github.com/nikitavoloboev/knowledge-map) is "Building a visual search engine and mind maps to organise world's knowledge with a study plan for learning anything" (his GitHub profile description 2017-04-16).
+**Update 1:** Turns out [Nikita Voloboev](https://github.com/nikitavoloboev), [who's mindmap repo I've found before](https://github.com/nikitavoloboev/knowledge-map) is "Building a visual search engine and mind maps to organise world's knowledge with a study plan for learning anything" (his GitHub profile description 2017-04-16).
 Looks like he's taking a different approach, but has likely thought a lot about stuff related to this.
 I've reached out to him.

-Update 2: Nikita gave some really good feedback, will integrate later.
+**Update 2:** Nikita gave some really good feedback, will integrate later.

-[Arbital](https://arbital.com/) is an example of a wiki with some fresh ideas.
+Also, [Arbital](https://arbital.com/) is an example of a wiki with some fresh ideas.

-Update 3: Googled around, [found this (Swedish)](https://magisterfalk.wordpress.com/tag/kunskapstrad/) which was interesting.
+**Update 3:** Googled around, [found this (Swedish)](https://magisterfalk.wordpress.com/tag/kunskapstrad/) which was interesting.
 Another datapoint to the claim that there's no such thing as a new idea.
 I should gather info from that blogger.

+**Update 4:** Got a Twitter ad for Pluralsight, apparently a long-time player in the technology learning market.
+They seem to have some sort of progress system but I've yet to try it.
+Should probably sign up for a trial and check it out.

+[Someone on HN posted a lecture search engine](https://news.ycombinator.com/item?id=14484549).
+Interesting stuff for sure, highly relevant (but we might want to go for curated/contributor style adding of learning resources instead of crawling the web to start with, leads to higher quality information).

+Also found [Learnodoro](learnodoro.com) ([The creators Twitter](https://twitter.com/learnodoro)).
+Not entirely sure what the angle is but seems like he is planning some kind of progress system as well.

 # Implementation

 It would probably be best implemented as a webapp.
-Visualization of the graph would likely be best done with D3.

 The real question is how to do it in a way that minimizes the complexity of the backend and frontend so that we can iterate quickly.